Lakhshman Temple, Khajuraho

 The temple is about 30 meters long and approximately high in same proportion.
 Around the base is the rows of elephant statues, probably depicted to carry the weight of the temple.

 To summarize - This is not just a temple constructed by arranging rocks, but a testimony to our rich culture.
 Visit here is not just a trip, but an emotion and a feeling to connect with our glorious history.
+Next temple in the list, at back side of Lakshman Temple is none other than the grand "Kandariya Mahadev Temple".

 Keep exploring Folks.